NREL/EnergyPlus/design/FY2020/NFP-ZoneAirTransferModel.md

 ## Outputs Description ##

-No new output variables will be implemented with Option II but if Option I is the preferred implementation a new report variable for the net unbalanced zone air mass flow rate may be required.
+No new output variables will be implemented.

 ## Engineering Reference ##